Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 ..
 Paul: Hey Santi, what is this section?
 Does this belong inthe Selenese chapter?
 That's where we're putting stuff on locators like XPATH.

 ..
-Santi: The last 2 topics here where inside the "Troubleshooting" section.
-   It seems like someone erased that part (not sure who or why)

-..
 Santi: I put this under the SelRC part, because it's only caused working with IE (and this can only be done using Sel RC)